 Benchmarks are often set higher than actual costs in an area.
 This allows plans to bid higher costs than warranted and receive inflated rebates, reducing incentives for efficiency.
-MA payments per enrollee costs exceeded Traditional Medicare per enrollee costs by 22 percent (\$83 billion) in 2024 (MedPAC 2024).
+MA payments per enrollee exceeded Traditional Medicare spending per enrollee by 22 percent (\$83 billion) in 2024 (MedPAC 2024).